 Equity crowdfunding is a mechanism that enables broad groups of investors to fund startup companies and small businesses in return for equity.
 Investors give money and receive ownership of a small piece of that entity.

-Arthena handles all administrative work associated with maintaining collections on the platform, allowing advisors and collectors to focus on collecting and enjoying great artwork.
-This includes legal work, verification of purchased artwork, insurance, and state-of-the-art storage and security for works owned by the collection.
+Arthena handles all administrative work associated with maintaining funds on the platform, allowing investors to focus on tracking and enjoying great artwork.
+This includes legal work, verification of purchased artwork, insurance, and state-of-the-art storage and security for works owned by the fund.

-Collectors also have the opportunity to participate in Arthena’s lecture series and to attend selected art world events.
-Collectors also have the opportunity to directly ask their advisor questions that they might have about the collection, works owned by the collection, or the art market in general.
+Investors also have the opportunity to participate in Arthena events and to attend selected art world events.
+Investors also have the opportunity to directly ask their fund manager questions that they might have about the fund, works owned by the fund, or the art market in general.
 Arthena believes strongly that our members should be able to enjoy and explore art on their own terms.
-To that end, members of collections will be permitted to loan out works owned by the collection for display in their homes.
-Please contact a member of our team for more details about these services.

 In general, you are accredited if you are: